Experience an unforgettable and active holiday week where we will get to experience the very best that Steigen, Hamarøy, and Lofoten have to offer!

 Day 2: Trip to Landegode and sail to Steigen and Nordskot

-Wake up ready to enjoy the first full day on this adventure, and perhaps jump in the sea for a refreshing morning swim!
-After breakfast, take a trip on land and see if one of the peaks on Landegode is reachable.
-Once back in the boat, depart and practice boat handling and sailing through the archipelago towards Nordskot.
-Expedition sailors Børge Ousland and Randi Skaug each have their little island here, and the aim is to land at least one of them for a coffee.
-Spend the night here, and maybe get the chance for a sauna and night swim in the evening.
+We wake up, ready to enjoy the first full day on this adventure, and perhaps jump in the sea for a refreshing morning swim!
+After breakfast, we take a trip on land and see if we can reach one of the peaks on Landegode.
+Once back in the boat, we depart and practice boat handling and sailing through the archipelago towards Nordskot.
+Expedition sailors Børge Ousland and Randi Skaug each have their own little island here, and we aim to land at at least one of them for a coffee.
+We’ll spend the night here, and maybe we’ll get the chance for a sauna and night swim in the evening.

 Day 3: Kayak on Nordskot and sail to Tranøy lighthouse

 Around Nordskot there is a rich archipelago full of small islets and chalk-white beaches.
 For those who wish, this morning there will be an opportunity for a guided kayak trip.
-After lunch, raise sail again and move north towards Hamarøy and the Tranøy lighthouse.
-Tranøy lighthouse is centrally located in the Vestfjorden and has been a beloved landmark for seafarers for generations.
-This area is rough but beautiful.
-Eat dinner along the way, and upon arrival in Tranøy, opt for a little midnight trip to the lighthouse.
+After lunch we raise sail again and move north towards Hamarøy and the Tranøy lighthouse.
+Tranøy lighthouse is centrally located out in the Vestfjorden and has been a beloved landmark for seafarers for generations.
+This area is rough, but beautiful.
+We eat dinner along the way, and when we get to Tranøy we might opt for a little midnight trip to the lighthouse.

 Day 4: Over the Vestfjorden to Skrova

-Now begins the crossing of the famous Vestfjorden.
-Get ready for a proper sailing day and set course from Tranøy directly towards Lille-Molla and Skrova, far east in Lofoten.
-Potentially catch a fish or three on the hook today, which you can enjoy for dinner!
-Upon arrival at the whaling island of Skrova have dinner.
-Later, there will be an opportunity for a hike to Høgskrova for those who want, or to one of the island’s beautiful beaches.
+Now it is our turn to cross the famous Vestfjorden.
+We get ready for a proper sailing and set course from Tranøy and directly towards Lille-Molla and Skrova, far east in Lofoten.
+Maybe we’ll also be lucky and get a fish or three on the hook today, which we can enjoy for dinner!
+Once we arrive at the whaling island of Skrova, we have dinner and there will be an opportunity for a hike to Høgskrova for those who want, or to one of the island’s beautiful beaches!

 Day 5: Full sailing day out to “Yttersida”

-Now you’ll start to get a feel for sailing.
-Sail through the Lofoten Wall, and reach the outer side of the peninsula – “Yttersida” as it is called in the local Norwegian dialect.
-The route goes out of Gimsøystraumen and on the north side of the Lofoten Wall, where you’ll pass well-known beaches such as Kvalvika, Eggum, and Unstad.
-Sail to Tangstad on the inner side of Unstad, where anchorage is for the evening.
+We are now starting to get a feel for sailing.
+Today we get to test ourselves; we will sail through the Lofoten Wall, and reach the outer side of the peninsula – “Yttersida” as it is called in the local norwegian dialect.
+The route goes out of Gimsøystraumen and on the north side of the Lofoten Wall, where we pass well-known beaches such as Kvalvika, Eggum and Unstad.
+We sail to Tangstad on the inner side of Unstad, where we anchor for the evening.

 Day 6: Surfing at Unstad and sailing to Nusfjord

-Get ready for another activity out in the waves: surfing.
-With friends at Unstad Arctic Surf, get the opportunity to surf.
-You can either participate in a course with an instructor or just rent some equipment and do your own thing.
-For those who would rather stay on land, there are several great hikes around Unstad and enjoy Norway’s best and most expensive cinnamon buns at the café here for lunch.
-Once back in the boat, raise the anchor and sail down through the Lofoten Wall again.
-The steep route goes through Nappstraumen; one of the world’s strongest tidal currents.
-Sail to the small, cosy fishing village of Nusfjord, where we have booked a table at restaurant Karoline for a wonderful fish meal.
-Hopefully, the Pauline pub will also be open in the evening.
+Today we are getting ready for another activity out in the waves, namely: surfing.
+With our friends at Unstad Arctic Surf, you will get the opportunity to surf, if you wish.
+You can either participate in a course with an instructor, or just rent some equipment and do your own thing.
+For those who would rather stay on land, there are several great hikes around Unstad, and we can all enjoy Norway’s best and most expensive cinnamon buns at the café here for lunch.
+Once back in the boat, we raise the anchor and sail down through the Lofoten Wall again.
+The route is steep and goes through Nappstraumen; one of the world’s strongest tidal currents.
+We sail to the small, cozy fishing village of Nusfjord, where we have booked a table at restaurant Karoline, for a wonderful fish meal!
+Hopefully the Pauline pub will also be open tonight.

 Day 7: Regatta day!

-In Nusfjord, there are several options for hiking in the morning.
-Choose either a shorter hike to the three lakes or a longer hike up to some of the nearby peaks, such as Mosestind.
-After lunch, set off on the last leg, which is regatta time!
-Which boat team has learned to sail fastest during the week?
-The finish line is at the entrance to the harbour in Henningsvær and it is prohibited to start the engine until the boats are inside the harbour basin.
-Arrive in Henningsvær, perhaps Lofoten’s most spectacular fishing village, with plenty of time to have dinner, tidy up onboard, and end the trip with a happy celebration together at Trevarefabrikken.
+In Nusfjord, we have several options for hiking in the morning.
+Either a shorter hike to the three lakes, or a longer hike up to some of the nearby peaks, such as Mosestind.
+After lunch we set off on the last leg, and now it’s time for our regatta!
+Which boat team has learned to sail fastest during during the week?
+The finish line is at the entrance to the harbor in Henningsvær and it is not allowed to start the engine until we are inside the harbor basin ;) We arrive in Henningsvær, perhaps Lofoten’s most spectacular fishing village, in plenty of time to have dinner, tidy up onboard, and end the trip with a happy celebration together at Trevarefabrikken.

 Day 8: Trip ending in Henningsvær

-Pack, clean, and put the finishing touches on the boat this morning, and leave by latest 10 o’clock.
+The adventure is unfortunately over for this time.
+We pack, clean, and put the finishing touches on the boat this morning, and leave by 10 o’clock at the latest.
 Those who wish can have breakfast at Lysstøperiet, which has Norway’s best buns.
+Thank you for a wonderful week and we hope to see you onboard again!

 The program

 The program should be seen as a rough itinerary that we can adapt to the weather and conditions.
 We also reserve the right to change and improve our itineraries.
-We will have a dinghy for beach trips and small expeditions, fishing gear for cod, and gear to hike or make bonfires on the beach on all our trips.
+We will have a dinghy for beach trips and small expeditions, fishing gear for cod, and gear to hike or make bonfires on the beach on all our trips – we are ready for adventure!
+Are you?

 Travel – in general